MikroElektronika/mikrosdk_click_v2/clicks/spiisolator4/README.md

 err_t spiisolator4_set_enable ( spiisolator4_t *ctx, spiisolator4_enable_mode_t en_mode );
 ```

-## Example Description

-> This library contains API for the SPI Isolator 4 Click driver.
-> This demo application shows an example of an SPI Isolator 4 Click wired
-> to the nvSRAM 4 Click for reading Device ID.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of SPI module and log UART.
 > After driver initialization, the app sets the default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;                    /**< Logger config object. */